BRAZILIAN JIU JITSU (BJJ)

 Unlike most Japanese and Korean martial arts systems, BJJ is known for its greater emphasis on ground fighting over striking.
 In fact, a lot of our lessons are geared towards helping trainees sharpen their ground fighting skills.
 While it is one thing to take an opponent to the ground, it is really about knowing what to do when you go to the ground.
 We’ll teach you how to use leverage to defeat your opponent on the ground.

 You will be taught to control your opponent through various grappling positions that will lead to your opponent’s submission.
 Positions include side control, mount, back grab, closed guard, open guard, and half guard.
 By properly applying these positions, you will be able to overpower your opponent.

 Submissions are generally divided into two categories: joint locks and choke holds.
 Over the course of your jiu-jitsu training, you will learn how to apply various submission techniques in each of these categories.
 The goal is always to get your opponent to submit.

-SIGN UP AND GET OUR FREE
+SIGN UP AND GET

 AND CURRENT SPECIALS